Glossary

 Synonyms: consolidation trade-offs, merging debt analysis.

-A repayment schedule set up by a credit‑counseling agency.
+A structured repayment schedule facilitated by a credit counseling agency.

 Synonyms: counseling plan, repayment program.